Denny Harriger: High School Career

-Harriger attended Ford City High School in Ford City, Pennsylvania where he played for the school's baseball team.
+Harriger attended Ford City High School in Ford City, Pennsylvania, where he played for the school's baseball team.
 Between his junior and senior years, he had a .400 batting average and struck out 275 batters.
 He led the school to a Pennsylvania Interscholastic Athletic Association state championship in 1987, recording the win in both the semifinal and final game.
-He played on that team alongside Gus Frerotte.
-He was later named to the Ford City Hall of Fame.
+He played on that team alongside Gus Frerotte, a future NFL quarterback.
+He was named to the Ford City Hall of Fame in 2006, and again with his state championship team the next year.